(READ PART ONE, PART TWO. PART THREE, PART FOUR & PART FIVE OF THIS STORY)

 After passing by two narrow canals across the intersection she just left, Annie decides to go upstream again in the third canal that crosses the sestiere (borough) di San Polo.

 -See!
 We’re entering “Rio di San Polo”! reads Annie in a triumphant tone.
-No matter what Mister Butler says, I decide those neighborhoods are named after Marco Polo!
+No matter what Mister B. says, I decide those neighborhoods are named after Marco Polo!

 -Who is this Marco Polo she keeps talking about? inquires Ziryab.

 -I wouldn’t exactly call him a saint, smiles the writer, but he became very famous for his travels.
 He was an explorer from the 13th and 14th centuries.
 He was born in Venice, or so they say, and returned to Venice after spending 24 years in Asia, mostly China.